Gao Lin: Personal life

 Gao married Wang Chen, who is a reporter and host for Shenzhen Media Group, on 3 September 2013.
 Gao's childhood idol is the revered German striker Jürgen Klinsmann.
-He prefers to wear the kit number 18 while playing for the Chinese national team in honour of Klinsmann, while at the 2008 Beijing Olympics, he wore the kit number 9, which was also worn by Klinsmann in Seoul.
+He prefers to wear the kit number 18 while playing for the Chinese national team in honour of Klinsmann.
+While at the 2008 Beijing Olympics, he wore the kit number 9, which was also worn by Klinsmann during the 1998 Seoul Olympics.